Küssnacht: History

 On August 29, 1935, Queen Astrid of the Belgians was killed here in a road accident.

 A memorial chapel ("Königin-Astrid-Kapelle") was built at the accident scene.
 On March 4, 1989, the chapel was demolished by youths, to be restored later that year.

-The well known Klausjagen ("Nicholas chase") festival takes place in Küssnacht every year on the eve of St. Nicholas Day (December 5).
+The well known Klausjagen ("Nicholas chase") festival takes place in Küssnacht every year on the eve of Saint Nicholas Day (December 5).
 The festival, attended by about 20,000 people, consists of a parade of around 1,000 participants, and lasts far into the night.